Alljoined/alljoined_preprocessing/README.md

         ├── download_coco.py            # Script that downloads coco images used in our dataset ├── data/                       # Folder for downloaded coco images ├── behavioural_dataset.py      #
-    └── README.md           # The file you're reading now
+        ├── huggingface/                # Huggingface cache dir for our new dataset └── README.md           # The file you're reading now

 ## Preprocessing pipeline